Elias Díaz Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- Lynch (0-0) gets the starting nod for the Royals, his second this season.
+- Singer (3-4) gets the starting nod for the Royals in his 12th start of the season.
+He's put together a 7.12 ERA in 54 1/3 innings pitched, with 49 strikeouts.

-- The lefty last pitched on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Saturday, May 27 against the Washington Nationals, when the righty threw five innings, surrendering two earned runs while giving up four hits.

+- The 26-year-old has amassed an ERA of 7.12, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .295 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.